-I'm supposed to have a new job, which is looking for a better job rather than wasting more time on a blog.
-But while prospective employers pour over my CV (lol), I wanted to share a small problem I see with the idea that the US jobs market (and the US economy) has "room to run" (as so many economists and financial analysts suggest).
+I want to share a small problem I see with the idea that the US jobs market (and the US economy) has "room to run" (as so many economists and financial analysts suggest).
 It's not opinion or guestimates...just math.

-First off, just about everyone aged 15 to 64 years old that is capable and/or willing to work, is doing so (even I have a job, crappy as it may be).
+First off, just about everyone aged 15 to 64 years old that is capable and/or willing to work, is doing so.
 The chart below shows the percentage of each age segment that is presently employed (total employees among each age segment divided by total populations, by age).
 The largest segment (making up over 70% of all employees) are the 25 to 54 year olds...and they are essentially hitting peak employment (on a percentage basis) at 79.2%.
 In fact, every time they have hit 80% employment since 1980, recession has been imminent.

 But with the changing demographics, the 55 to 64 year olds have become more critical.
 However, they are at a record percentage of employment (just above the previous peak seen in 2007), suggesting little further growth is possible among them.
 And to round out the picture, the 15 to 24 year olds have recovered much of the ground lost in 2008/9 and likely likewise have little further potential to increase.

-And below, what this looks like from 2010 through 2030.
-Given the existing population is already at full employment, it is the deceleration in annual growth that limits further labor market growth.
+Below, what this looks like from 2010 through 2030.
+Given the existing population is already at full employment, it is the deceleration in annual growth among all age groups except 75+ year olds that limits further labor market growth.
 Consider, among the 15 to 64 year old population that annual growth is down by 80% from peak growth, plus even among the 65 to 74 year old population, annual deceleration in growth is imminent from here forward.
 Simply put, further growth among the jobs market is screwed (unless you believe the surging number of 75+ year olds are about to continue laboring on, in droves).

 First off, in the post WWII era, the 25 to 54 year old population has comprised about 70% of the total employed population.
 So, it should be of little surprise that since employment among the 25 to 54yr/old population peaked in 2000 (blue line below), America's economic growth has shifted to ultra low interest rates (black line=FFR %) and debt (red line, federal debt...beyond repayment) to maintain a synthetic and unsustainable growth.
 As the chart below shows, employment among the 25-54yr/old core population has stalled for nearly two decades while population growth slowed and completely stalled since 2007.
 The continuing stall in core population (and employment among them) elicited the Federal Reserve reaction of interest rate cuts to incent the substitution of debt for slowing organic forms of growth.